 Calvert Impact's mission is rooted in addressing structural inequities.
 Our impact strategy is to channel capital to communities traditionally excluded from our financial system, including low-income and rural communities, women, and people of color.
-As a gender lens investor, we consider gender as a standard part of our investment processes when assessing both impact and negative impact risk and performance.
+As a gender lens investor, we consider gender as a standard part of our investment processes when assessing both impact and ESG risk and performance.
 We assess the gender and racial diversity of portfolio partners' senior management teams, Boards of Directors, and staff on an annual basis.
-We encourage portfolio partners, through a variety of be captured in annual impact reports methods including setting milestones, to implement or advance their own diversity, inclusion, and local hiring practices and to better understand the impact of gender on their strategy and operations.
+We encourage portfolio partners, through a variety of methods including setting milestones, to implement or advance their own diversity, inclusion, and local hiring practices and to better understand the impact of gender on their strategy and operations.
 We monitor progress made against milestones at least annually, if not semi-annually or quarterly, using the process outlined in Principle 6.